 - If a SAF keyring is being used and set up with ZWEKRING JCL, the procedure to obtain the certificate does not apply.
 It is recommended that you work with your security system administrator to obtain the certificate.
 Start the procedure at step 2.

-- 1. Download the local CA certificate to your computer.
-Use one of the following methods to download the local CA certificate to your computer: - Use Zowe CLI (Recommended) Issue the following command:
+1. Download the local CA certificate to your computer.
+Use one of the following methods to download the local CA certificate to your computer: